Simulating Rust's Self keyword via generics in Java

 reference types

-are subtypes of Object
+are subtypes of Object.
+Further,

 return-type-substitutability